See Eminem’s Daughter Hailie All Grown-Up: College Student Flaunts Underboob

-A lot of Eminem’s fans may be feeling so old upon seeing photos of his daughter, Hailie, who has always been a big inspiration in his career.
+A lot of Eminem’s fans may be feeling old upon seeing photos of his daughter, Hailie, who has always been a big inspiration in his career.
 Everyone may have remembered Hailie as the little girl that the rap star is always singing about but when looking at her Instagram photos, Hailie is apparently not so little anymore.

 Eminem’s daughter, Hailie Jade Scott Mathers, is now a 21-year-old college student.
 She just celebrated her 21st birthday on Christmas Day 2016.
 She even posted a photo of herself posing in a sexy dress with a guy presumably her boyfriend.
 What’s hard to miss in the photo is Hailie’s underboob, which only proves that she is not the little girl that everyone used to know.